How Much Does a Gardener Cost?

 What can affect the overall costs?

-The cost for regular garden maintenance can vary considerably, depending on your location, the size of the garden, the amount of work required and the maintenance company or tradesperson.
+The cost for regular garden care can vary considerably, depending on your location, the size of the garden, the amount of work required, and the maintenance company or tradesperson.

 There is often a big difference in the gardening prices charged by independent gardeners in comparison to larger businesses, whereby gardening services with multiple gardeners and employees can potentially afford to charge less.
 Plus gardening prices in London and the South East are often higher than compared to those in the North or West of the UK.